soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 20-06 Procedure for Establishment of Preference and/or Waiting List.* ::

-Not less than forty-five days after the Notice required by § 20-04 is published in the City Record, the Department shall create a preference and/or waiting list pursuant to a random selection procedure.
-Persons holding valid mobile food vendor licenses at least ten days prior to the date such preference and/or waiting list is created and who have mailed in an application pursuant to § 20-05 of these rules shall be included in the random selection.
-Persons who, as a result of this random selection procedure, hold position numbers greater than the maximum number specified in § 20-07 shall not be placed on the preference and/or waiting list.
+Not less than forty-five days after the Notice required by 24 RCNY § 20-04 is published in the City Record, the Department shall create a preference and/or waiting list pursuant to a random selection procedure.
+Persons holding valid mobile food vendor licenses at least ten days prior to the date such preference and/or waiting list is created and who have mailed in an application pursuant to 24 RCNY § 20-05 shall be included in the random selection.
+Persons who, as a result of this random selection procedure, hold position numbers greater than the maximum number specified in 24 RCNY § 20-07 shall not be placed on the preference and/or waiting list.
 Each qualified applicant for a preference and/or waiting list position shall be eligible for one permit and one position on the preference and/or waiting list.
 The person's position on a preference and/or waiting list shall be determined by his or her preference category and the order in which his or her name is randomly selected within such preference category.
 The Department shall notify persons assigned a position on the preference and/or waiting list by mailing a notice to the address provided by the applicant in the applicant's preference and/or waiting list application.